dhermes/google-cloud-python-on-gae/README.md

   `devappserver` from even starting.
 - Uploading the app includes **926 files**!
 This is because `lib/` is so **very big**.
+- On App Engine (prod) gRPC stalled the entire request for 30s and the page just came back with 500, with **no** stacktrace in the logs.
+Then after an hour or so, it just magically started working.
+  [@jonparrott][14] experienced the same heisen-bug.

 [1]: https://github.com/GoogleCloudPlatform/google-cloud-python
 [2]: https://cloud.google.com/appengine/docs/python/